creed-4735/Simulating-a-Ticketing-System/README.md

 - Development of critical thinking and problem-solving skills in cybersecurity.

 ### Tools Used
+- VMWware Workstation Player
 - Security Information and Event Management (SIEM) system for log ingestion and analysis.
 - Network analysis tools (such as Wireshark) for capturing and examining network traffic.
 - Telemetry generation tools to create realistic network traffic and attack scenarios.

 ## Steps
--Create and Prepare an Ubuntu Server LTS Environment:
+- Create and Prepare an Ubuntu Server LTS Environment:

 After downloading Ubuntu from a reliable and secure source.
 Input the image file into VMWare and launch the software.
 ![Step1](https://github.com/user-attachments/assets/091309a9-53cf-4ce2-9025-99f762bf7444)

+- Installing Docker with necessary dependencies:
+ Docker simplifies the setup process and helps prevent conflicts with existing system packages, particularly when setting up complex environments.
+It can containerize services such as PostgreSQL, Elasticsearch, Ruby, Node.js, and Redis, allowing them to run independently but interact with each other as needed.